Information for suppliers

 The University operates a 'No PO, No Pay' policy, please do not accept requests for goods or services from the University of Reading without provision of an official Purchase Order.

-This will ensure clarity around the goods or services we are asking you to supply and will also provide you with the University's terms and conditions which can be found here.
+This will ensure clarity around the goods or services we are asking you to supply and will also provide you with the University's terms and conditions.

 Invoices and Payments